asterinas/xarray/README.md

 - **Cursors:** Provide cursors for precise and efficient iteration over the array.
 Cursors have both immutable and mutable versions.
 One can hold multiple immutable cursors or hold a mutable cursor exclusively at a time.
 - **Marking:** Provide ability to mark entries and the XArray itself for easy state tracking.
-- **Generics:** Generic implementation that can work with any entry type and any inner locks that fits the use case.
+- **Generics:** Generic implementation that can work with any entry type that fits the use case.
 - **Copy-on-Write (COW):** Efficient cloning of XArrays with shared structure until mutation.

 ## Installation